peteraellig/speechtimer/README.md

 Admin and speechtimer run on any device that has a modern browser.
 (PC/Mac/Lnx/IOS/Android/Kindle etc.)

 I also have two ready to use Raspi4 images.
 The smaller one fits on a 4GB card and has no desktop.
 Operation via PuTTY and WinSCP.
-The larger one starts with LDXE Desktop, so network/wifi can also be easily set up using a monitor/mouse/keyboard.
+The larger one fits on a 8GB card) starts with LDXE Desktop, so network/wifi can also be easily set up using a monitor/mouse/keyboard.
 This image starts in kiosk mode and also shows the first speechtimer.html output (55055) on the HDMI output of the Raspi.

 ![Alt-Text](speechtimer1.JPG)